 - Secretive behavior

-- Locking his or her door / spending lots of time alone in room
+- Locking their bedroom door/spending lots of time alone in room

 - Frequently missing or being late to school or work

-- Alcohol hidden in your teen’s belongings, bedroom, or car
+- Alcohol hidden in belongings, bedroom, or car

 - Alcohol missing from your home